Himanshi2012/Myntra-HackerRamp-WeForShe-2024/README.md

-#### Real-Time Image Generation
+#### StyleSnap
-- Provides a tailored shopping experience by allowing users to visualize products on themselves.
-- Encourages habitual use as users return to the app to try on new products virtually.
+- Virtual Dressing Room to try on different outfits.
-- Adds an element of fun, making shopping more enjoyable.
+- Visualize how different dresses will look on you.

 ![image](https://github.com/user-attachments/assets/2ad9017c-b0c6-4909-ae15-457b099d05f2)